hashicorp/nomad/website/source/docs/job-specification/service.html.md

 - `port` `(string: <required>)` - Specifies the label of the port on which this service is running.
-Note this is the _label_ of the port and not the port number.
+Note this is the _label_ of the port and not the port number unless `address_mode = driver`.
 The port label must match one defined in the [`network`][network] stanza unless you're also using `address_mode="driver"`.
 Numeric ports may be used when in driver addressing mode.

 - `tags` `(array<string>: [])` - Specifies the list of tags to associate with
   this service.
 If this is not supplied, no tags will be assigned to the service when it is registered.

-- `address_mode` `(string: "auto")` - Specifies what address (host or driver-specific) this service should advertise. `host` indicates the host IP and port. `driver` advertises the IP used in the driver (e.g. Docker's internal IP) and uses the container's port specified in the port map.
-The default is `auto` which behaves the same as `host` unless the driver determines its IP should be used.
+- `address_mode` `(string: "auto")` - Specifies what address (host or driver-specific) this service should advertise.
 This setting is supported in Docker since Nomad 0.6 and rkt since Nomad 0.7.
-Nomad will advertise the container IP if a network plugin is used (e.g. weave).
-See [below for details.](#using-driver-address-mode)
+See [below for examples.](#using-driver-address-mode) Valid options are:

+  - `auto` - Allows the driver to determine whether the host or driver address should be used.
+Defaults to `host` and only implemented by Docker.
+If you use a Docker network plugin such as weave, Docker will automatically use its address.

+  - `driver` - Use the IP specified by the driver, and the port specified in a port map.
+A numeric port may be specified since port maps aren't required by all network plugins.
+Useful for advertising SDN and overlay network addresses.
+Task will fail if driver network cannot be determined.
+Only implemented for Docker and rkt.

+  - `host` - Use the host IP and port.

 ### `check` Parameters